notaryproject/notaryproject.dev/content/en/blog/2024/announcing-notation-v1-2.md

 ### Notary Project specifications

-The Notary Project specifications now include support for [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) timestamps and introduce Notation plugin conventions in the [plugin specification](https://github.com/notaryproject/specifications/blob/v1.1.0/specs/plugin-extensibility.md).
+The Notary Project specifications now include support for [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) timestamping and introduce Notation plugin conventions in the [plugin specification](https://github.com/notaryproject/specifications/blob/v1.1.0/specs/plugin-extensibility.md).

 ### Support OCI specification v1.1.0

 In Feb 2024, the Open Container Initiative (OCI) community released version 1.1.0, which includes the [OCI image specification v1.1.0](https://github.com/opencontainers/image-spec/releases/tag/v1.1.0) and the [OCI distribution specification v1.1.0](https://github.com/opencontainers/distribution-spec/releases/tag/v1.1.0).
 Notation now adheres to the OCI spec v1.1.0, leading to the deprecation of the experimental flag `--allow-referrers-api`.
 A new flag, `--force-referrers-tag` (default to true), has been introduced to the `notation sign` command, enabling users to choose the referrers tag schema over the [referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0/spec.md#enabling-the-referrers-api) if the registry they are using does not yet support the referrers API.
 The `notation verify/list/inspect` commands will now attempt to use the referrers API first and will automatically fall back to the [referrers tag schema](https://github.com/opencontainers/distribution-spec/blob/v1.1.0/spec.md#referrers-tag-schema) if the referrers API is unsupported by the registry.

-### Support for RFC 3161 compliant timestamps
+### Support for RFC 3161 compliant timestamping

-Since this release, Notary Project specifications and Notation tool supports RFC 3161 compliant Timestamps.
+Since this release, Notation supports RFC 3161 compliant timestamping.
 Digital signatures must be generated within the certificate's validity period, as expired certificates compromise the signature's trustworthiness.
-Trusted timestamps extend the trust of signatures created within certificate validity, allowing successful signature verification even after certificates have expired.
-Learn more at the document [how to sign and verify artifacts in OCI-compliant registries using trusted timestamps](../../docs/user-guides/how-to/timestamps).
+Timestamping extends the trust of signatures created within certificate validity, allowing successful signature verification even after certificates have expired.
+Notation's timestamping feature is built on top of the `[tspclient-go](https://github.com/notaryproject/tspclient-go)` library.

+Learn more at the document [how to sign and verify artifacts in OCI-compliant registries with timestamping](../../docs/user-guides/how-to/timestamping).

 ### Other changes

-Notation CLI now offers the `armv7` binary, enabling its usage in environments with arm32 processors.
+Notation CLI now offers the `armv7` binary, enabling its usage in environments with ARM32 processors.

 ## Get started with Notation v1.2.0

-You can follow the [quick start](https://notaryproject.dev/docs/quickstart/) to try Notation v1.2.0 for basic signing and verification workflow.
+You can follow the [quick start](../../docs/quickstart-guides/) to try Notation v1.2.0 for basic signing and verification workflow.

 ## What's next